pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server interop [COMMAND-OPTIONS]

-      Display the Interop namespace of the server.
+      Get the Interop namespace of the server.

     Options:
       -h, --help  Show this message and exit.